Home » Blog Posts » How To Make White LED Lights Look Warmer?

 Final Words

-Are cool-colored LEDs in your bedroom disrupting your sleep?
+Are cold colored LEDs in your bedroom disrupting your sleep?
+Or are they just making your space feel less comfy?

 Have you tried any of these DIY hacks?
 Do you agree that smart LEDs, such as the Philips Hue, are the way forward?